 The deadline for applications is 31 May 2018.
 Please note, the application deadline has been extended from January to May for 2018.

 Applications will be accepted in English only.
 All applicants must use the provided application form to submit applications, by email, to firstname.lastname@example.org.

 Questions about the application process can be directed to email@example.com.

-Individual awards will be granted up to US$15,000 each.
-A maximum of three grants will be awarded each year.
+Individual awards will be granted up to US$20,000 each.
+Up to three grants will be awarded each year.

 Award funds may only be used for expenses directly related to conducting the research, as outlined in the proposal.
 Examples of acceptable budget items include: